 The minor in Nutrition is designed for students interested in enhancing their major with an application in human nutrition.
-The Nutrition minor should be especially attractive to students in the premedical, biological and behavioral neurological sciences because it provides a background for enhanced employment and postbaccalaureate study opportunities in areas closely aligned to their basic disciplines.
+The Nutrition minor should be especially attractive to students in the premedical, biological and behavioral neurological sciences because it provides a background for enhanced employment and post-baccalaureate study opportunities in areas closely aligned to their basic disciplines.

 The minor consists of 25.0 credits.
-Interested students should consult with a faculty member within the Department of Nutrition Sciences (https:// drexel.edu/cnhp/academics/departments/Nutrition-Sciences/) to schedule courses appropriate for their background and goals.
+Interested students should consult with a faculty member within Nutrition Sciences (https://drexel.edu/cnhp/academics/departments/Nutrition-Sciences/) to schedule courses appropriate for their background and goals.

+T : 10 11: 25.2.2.2

-NFS T480 Special Topics in NFS
+NFS T480 Special Topics in Nutrition & Food Science

 NFS 391 Community Nutrition

 NFS 345 Foods and Nutrition of World Cultures

 NFS 325 Nutrition & Exercise Physiology

 NFS 320 Pediatric Nutrition

 NFS 230 Intermediate Nutrition

 NFS 205 Introduction to Human Lactation

 NFS 202 Nutrition: Wellness and Weight Management

-Electives- Select from the following ng: 14.0
+Electives- Select from the following: 14.0

 NFS 315 Nutrition in Chronic Disease 4.0

 NFS 203 Nutrition II: Nutrition in the Lifecycle 4.0

 or NFS 220 Normal & Lifespan Nutrition

 NFS 100 & NFS 101 Nutrition, Foods, and Health and Introduction to Nutrition & Food 3.0-4.0

-Required courses 0040
+Required courses